E.GO Mobile

-Next.e.GO Mobile SE is a German manufacturer of electric vehicles and sustainable mobility systems based in Aachen.
+Next.e.GO Mobile SE was a German manufacturer of electric vehicles and sustainable mobility systems based in Aachen.
 It was founded in 2015 as e.GO Mobile AG by RWTH Aachen-professor Günther Schuh.
 Schuh co-founded the electric van company StreetScooter in 2010, which was acquired by Deutsche Post AG in 2014.
+The company has announced a merger with Athena SPACs and intends to go public on the NYSE.
+Next.e.GO Mobile SE filed for insolvency in March 2024 and ceased operations and was liquidated in May 2024.